 Skin: Combination, Other, Not Sure

 I love this for the lime shade.
 Its what MACs Bitter should be.
 Consistency is soooo much better with this shade!
 Makes me regret buying Bitter.

-The least pigmented is the eyelid shade, but it is still really nice.
+These are so so so pigmented and definitely give you a POP!The least pigmented is the eyelid shade, but it is still really nice.
 My only complaint with this palette is that they greens would definitely be usable on their own paired with other shadows, but the tones of the green don't seem to mesh well together.
 I suppose you could use all 3 for a very vibrant smoky green look, but you would have to blend your butt off, and I'm still not sure that they would really be an optimal color choice for that.

 I don't know why I put off buying this for so long.
 Colors are quite vibrant.
 The texture is buttery, and they blend like a dream.
 And for three dollars, sooooo worth it.
 I'd buy it again in a heartbeat.
 Application tip: go easy on the crease color.

 1 out of 1 people found this review helpful.

 Hair: Brown, Wavy, Fine